 Neil Barker from WPA commented: “We are delighted to see the WPA framework in action, helping to build relationships between quality modular suppliers and public sector bodies.
 Frameworks like this help make the procurement process much more streamlined, resulting in public sector bodies getting construction projects off to a start much quicker – a benefit for the supplier, client and the wider community making use of services once in place.”

-The hub will host a wide range of classes and workshops, provide health support and guidance, parenting groups as well as free part-time childcare.
-Western Building Systems will be responsible for: • Demolishing structures currently on site • Designing and constructing new foundation’s drainage • External works and fencing • Design, manufacture, delivery and installation of the brand new centre • Construction of additional parking spaces
+The hub will host a wide range of classes, workshops and parenting groups and provide health support, guidance, and free part-time childcare.
+Western Building Systems will be responsible for: • Demolishing structures currently on site • Designing and constructing new foundation’s drainage • External works and fencing • Design, manufacture, delivery and installation of the brand-new centre • Construction of additional parking spaces

 Commenting on the project, Rory McGuigan, of Western Building Systems said, “We are thrilled to have been awarded this particular project in Caerphilly.
 The centre will provide some crucial services to the surrounding community and hopefully help give young children in the area the best possible start to life.